PierfrancescoSoffritti/android-youtube-player/README.md

 ## Play Next Video

-This workaround gets the id from 'more videos' and plays it as a next video
+This workaround gets the id from 'more videos' and plays it as a next video, you can think of it like the "recomended" section on YouTube.
+You can use it like auto-play on YouTube.

 If the `rel` paramter is set to 0: the next video will come from the same channel as the video that was just played.